vic-ma/howtodismantle.github.io/_posts/2024-10-01-The-Ultimate-Guide-to-build-Enterprise-Templates-for-Peakboard-applications.md

 ## Fonts

-Corporate design guidelines usually list one or two fonts that are supposed to be used.
+Corporate design guidelines usually specify one or two fonts that should be used.
 All font-related definitions for different font styles (like header, button, and default) can be defined in the corresponding dialog.

-Now, suppose that your company's font is not available by default in Peakboard.
+But what if your company's font is not available by default in Peakboard?
 In that case, you have to add a custom font to the project, as a resource (TTF file).
 That way, the TTF file is deployed as part of the project to the Peakboard Box.

 ![image](/assets/2024-10-01/020.png)

 ## Building the Master Screen

-To set one or more master screens, we first add the company's logos as a resource and then build the actual main template.
-Usually, a header with the logo and a text box for the current time and a headline is a good start.
-After placing all these items, we first group them and then lock them by clicking on the lock icon.
-This way, they can't be changed accidentally.
-When we want to create a new screen, we can just right-click on the template screen and then choose “Duplicate (only locked controls)”.
+To set one or more master screens, we first add the company's logo as a resource, and then build the actual template.
+Usually, a header with the logo, and a text box with the current time and a headline, is a good start.
+After placing these items, we group them and then lock them by clicking on the lock icon.
+That way, they can't be changed accidentally.

+When we want to create a new screen, we right click on the template screen and then choose **“**Duplicate (only locked controls)**.
 The new screen will only have the locked, template controls on it.

 ![image](/assets/2024-10-01/030.png)